 Wholefoods & café has a huge range of organic foods and groceries

 www.abhisbread.com Abhi’s bread – a German gourmet bakery.

 Heading South and just a little further down the street you come to Body Riches Massage Centre.
 Specialising in professional massage treatments and rejuvenation.

 Only a short walk towards South beach, there is Sealanes – a wonderful fresh fish outlet www.sealanes.com.au

 Take a five minute walk along Mews Road towards the Harbour and you come to Little Creatures www.littlecreatures - the famous boutique brewery and a good selection of harbour eateries.

 Notre Dame University, the hospital, Fremantle Markets, the Round House, and the centre of Fremantle are just a short stroll from here.

 There are numerous good eateries and cafes in South Fremantle.
-These include, Ootong and Lincoln, right at the end of our street, Aubergine's, The Roasting Warehouse, The Copper Chimney, Tasty's, and of course the iconic Italian Pizzeria and restaurant; Ruocco's.
+These include, Ootong and Lincoln, right at the end of our street, Aubergine's, The Copper Chimney, Tasty's, and of course the iconic Italian Pizzeria and restaurant; Ruocco's.